Höfner 500/1: Description

+Use by Paul McCartney

+In July 1961, before Stuart Sutcliffe decided to leave the Beatles, he briefly lent Paul McCartney his bass until McCartney could afford one of his own.
+McCartney was drawn to the Höfner because he felt that its symmetrical shape would mean that playing it left-handed would not look as awkward as using a cutaway guitar designed for a right-handed player.
+As Höfner did not sell a left-handed version of the 500/1 at the time, McCartney's was a custom-built model.
+He placed the order for the bass at the Steinway Musikhaus in Hamburg, then the largest and most prestigious music store in the city.
+McCartney recalls ordering the bass as it was "quite cheap" in comparison to other instruments.
+It is likely this was the first left-handed 500/1 bass Hofner made.

 "I remember going along there, and there was this bass which was quite cheap.
 I couldn't afford a Fender.
 Fenders even then seemed to be about £100.
 All I could really afford was about £30 ... so for about £30, I found this Hofner violin bass.
 And to me, it seemed like, because I was left-handed, it looked less daft because it was symmetrical.
 Didn't look as bad as a cutaway which was the wrong way.
 So I got into that."

-McCartney eventually acquired two basses of this model: his original 1961 model, and a 1963 model.
-Afterward, McCartney mainly played the 1963 model, leaving the original as a backup.
-In 1964, he had his 1961 model refinished in sunburst and had a new updated pickup surround system installed around the original pickups, as one of the plastic original surrounds had snapped (the one nearer the neck).
+McCartney eventually acquired two basses of this model: his original 1961 model with stacked pickups, and a 1963 model with the widely separated pickups.
+By early 1964, McCartney began using the newer bass almost exclusively, leaving the original as a backup.
+In 1964, he had his 1961 model refinished in sunburst and had a new wooden pickup holder installed around the original pickups, as the original plastic surround nearer the neck had snapped.
 He can be seen using this bass in the "Revolution" promo video with the strap attached to the headstock instead of the neck heel, presumably to counteract the instrument's neck dive, which is caused by its light body.
 He continued to regularly use the violin bass until 1965 when he switched to a Rickenbacker 4001S; afterwards, he would rotate between the two.
-On 30 January 1969 the Höfner Bass made its last Beatle appearance at the Apple rooftop concert.
-Sometime during the recording of Let It Be, the 1961 model was stolen from Abbey Road Studios closet, along with George Harrison's Gretsch Tennessean and Rickenbacker 360/12.
+On 30 January 1969 the Höfner Bass made its last Beatle appearance at the Apple Corps rooftop concert.
 McCartney switched to using his 1963 model for the remainder of the album.
-He switched back to the Rickenbacker for the recording of Abbey Road and he even used it with Wings and his solo career.
+He switched back to the Rickenbacker for the recording of Abbey Road and continued to use it with Wings and his solo career.
+The 1961 bass was stolen from a van in 1972, and was not recovered until 2024.

 In 1988, while recording the Flowers in the Dirt album, a collaboration with Elvis Costello led to a request from Costello for McCartney to bring the 500/1 back from retirement.
-As of 2022, he is still in possession of the 1963 bass, and regularly uses it for performances.
+As of 2024, he is still in possession of the 1963 bass, and regularly uses it for performances.